PavanKumarPatruni/React-Hooks/README.md

 # React Hooks

-1. Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+1. Hooks are functions that let you `hook into` React state and lifecycle features from function components.
 2. Hooks don’t work inside classes — they let you use React without classes.
 3. React provides a few built-in Hooks like `useState`.